BjornW/tag-pages/readme.txt

 == Notes ==

+Credits:

+Tag icon used in the WordPress plugin repository and found in /assets/icon* From the series ['Flat Shadows'](http://www.toicon.com/series/flat-shadows) By [Shannon E Thomas](http://www.toicon.com/authors/1)

+Thanks Shannon E Thomas and to[icon] for sharing your work!

-Credits WordPress repository header image found in /assets:
+WordPress repository header image found in /assets:
 ['Crew Baggage Tag'](http://www.flickr.com/photos/sdasmarchives/7467520412/)

 From the Leslie Grimes Moser Photo set.
 Moser was a flight attendant for Capitol Airlines.